Aesthetic Procedures Course Description

 Intense Pulsed Light (IPL)

-• List uses for IPL, including age spots, telangiectasias, rosacea, benign brown pigments, hypertrichosis, acne, warts, hypertrophic scars, and photo rejuvenation.
+- Identify clinical uses and limitations of IPL technology, including age spots, telangiectasias, rosacea, benign brown pigments, hypertrichosis, acne, warts, hypertrophic scars, and photo rejuvenation.

 Ablative vs. Non-Ablative Lasers